ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_docking.md

 ## Putting It All Together

-At this point, if you haven’t already, create your dock plugin (or use `SimpleChargingDock`), configuration file, and launch file - along with any other nodes required like apriltags or other detectors.
+At this point, if you haven't already, create your dock plugin (or use `SimpleChargingDock`), configuration file, and launch file - along with any other nodes required like apriltags or other detectors.
 You can see an example package used in this tutorial in the `nova_carter_docking` package, which contains a configuration file and launch file containing the apriltags detector and `PoseStamped` pose publisher.

-If you’re interested in using Apriltags and an Nvidia Jetson, you can find the tags we used in the `media/` directory and the launch file `isaac_apriltag_detection_pipeline.launch.py` which sets it all up for you.
+If you're interested in using Apriltags and an Nvidia Jetson, you can find the tags we used in the `media/` directory and the launch file `isaac_apriltag_detection_pipeline.launch.py` which sets it all up for you.
 If not using the Jetson, you can replace the Isaac ROS apriltag detector with `image_proc`.

-We can test this using the script `demo.py` in `nova_carter_docking`’s root directory.
+We can test this using the script `demo.py` in `nova_carter_docking`'s root directory.
-It will set the robot’s pose as virtually the dock’s staging pose to bypass navigating to the staging pose and attempt docking immediately, then infinitely loop docking and undocking in a row.
+It will set the robot's pose as virtually the dock's staging pose to bypass navigating to the staging pose and attempt docking immediately, then infinitely loop docking and undocking in a row.
 This is a useful first-time setup to try docking, refine your detection offsets, and obtain reliability metrics of your complete system.
 See the video below of this all at work!